leonzwrx/linux-setup-scripts/README.md

 * pre-install-prep.md - checklist with pre-install tasks
 * post-install-configs_all.md - tasks and checklists for all fresh installs
 * post-install-configs_sway.md - tasks and checklists post-install specific to SWAY and Wayland
+* post-install-configs_mint.md - tasks and checklist for a fresh Linux mint (mostly for a laptop) after a GUI install
 * https://github.com/leonzwrx/dotfiles/tree/master - my dotfiles repo